Skip to main content

 Carl Marks Professor of International Studies

 Kaushik Basu is the Einaudi Center's Carl Marks Professor of International Studies and professor of economics in the College of Arts and Sciences.
-Basu is president of the International Economic Association.
-From 2012 to 2016 he served as senior vice president and…
+He is is cofounder of Cornell Research Academy of Development, Law, and Economics (CRADLE), one of Einaudi's…

 Director, Institute for European Studies